 Before showing a cut of the film to John Williams, Lucas and Hirsch added to the temp track.
 The director had designed his film as a "silent movie," told primarily through its visuals and music, so great care was taken to obtain the right moods.
 "We used some Stravinsky, the flipside of The Rite of Spring," Hirsch remembers.
 "George said nobody ever uses that side of the record, so we used it for Threepio walking around in the desert.
 The Jawa music was from the same Stravinsky piece.

-Here's the page from the fourth Tintin album (first published in black and white in 1934 and then in 1955 in full color) Cigars of the Pharaoh, in which Tintin and Snowy find themselves stranded in a desert, when they walk into a canyon ambush.
+Here's the page from the fourth Tintin album which was first published in French black and white in 1934, and then in 1955 in full color, and finally translated into English in 1974, just in time for Lucas to find it in his ravenous research phase for Star Wars.
+Shown here, Cigars of the Pharaoh has Tintin and Snowy stranded in a desert, when they walk into a canyon ambush.